-Case study of a woman who was seriously injured in a car crash in August 2016.
+Case study of a woman who suffered a major bowel injury in a car crash and received a six-figure compensation settlement

-Our client was a front seat passenger in a car which was being driven by her friend.
+Our client’s bowel injury claim arose from an accident that occurred when she was travelling as a passenger in a car being driven by her friend.
 They had been for a day out shopping in Plymouth and were travelling home to Cornwall when a van crossed over in front of their car.
 Our client’s friend had no choice but to swerve to try to avoid colliding directly with the van.
 She lost control and the car left the dual carriageway, ultimately crashing into a fence and a tree.

 It was against this background that we were appointed to recover compensation.
 We were able to represent our client on a No Win No Fee basis.